ndoelger/spotify-app-deploy/README.md

+Set-up your own personal spotify tracker that connects your account and displays your top tracks, artists, and playlists based on the given time range.

 ## Local Installation & Set Up

 1. Register a Spotify App in your [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/) and add `http://localhost:8888/callback` as a Redirect URI in the app settings.
 The app name, description, and website URL can be anything.